gr4vy/platform-challenge/README.md

 - [Auth API] - Creates authentication tokens to valid users.
 - [Core API] - Processes transaction requests.
-- [PSP Connector] - Processes loyalty from transactions.
+- [PSP Connector] - Processes the transactions with a Payment Service Provider (PSP).

 A transaction flow is as follows: